 There are two sections for the Examining Whiteness curriculum.
 One is written for individuals and a separate section is available for facilitators.
 The individual section is available for personal and group study.
 However, the recommended process for learning from the curriculum is in a group.
 Studying as part of a group provides a richer experience to discuss, share, and respond to writings that may evoke complicated and strong emotions and thoughts.

-A workshop based on the Examining Whiteness curriculum is also offered by Unitarian Universalist Allies for Racial Equality, a group of white anti-racist allies working to build an anti-racism movement among white UUs.
+A workshop based on the Examining Whiteness curriculum is also offered by Unitarian Universalist Allies for Racial Equity, a group of white anti-racist allies working to build an anti-racism movement among white UUs.

 For more information contact multicultural @ uua.org.